regismeyssonnier/EqualizerGraphics8bands/README.md

 You can download your youtube video and convert to mp3 at https://yt5s.biz/

 It's free and 100% legal.
-Unite us against GAFA and for **peace in the world**.
+Unite us against GAFA, Argentina, Paraguay, Spain, USA, and for **peace in the world**.

+These people are haters. ###**Vive la FRANCE Champion du monde 2026**.